cr0ssing/raam.client.js/docs/api.md

 <a name="RAAM+publish"></a>

 ### raam.publish(message, [options]) ⇒ <code>Promise</code>
 Compiles the authentication path and a signature using the correct signing key.
 Converts the encrypted payloadof the message into a transaction bundle, which is then attached to the tangle.
 POW is done remotely.
 Increases the cursor, so that it points to the next index where a message can be attached.
+Message is stored locally after publishing.

 **Kind**: instance method of [<code>RAAM</code>](#RAAM)
 **Fulfil**: <code>Trytes</code> - The bundle hash of the attached message.